grace-notes/website/contents/topics/life-of-christ.md

 (d) The purpose of the millennium.

-· The purpose of the millennium is to prove once and for all that when God rules, perfect environment ensues.
+&bull; The purpose of the millennium is to prove once and for all that when God rules, perfect environment ensues.

-· The millennium is God’s final argument in the angelic conflict.
+&bull; The millennium is God’s final argument in the angelic conflict.

-· The millennium shows, once and for all, that God was just to the fallen angels in eternity past when He passed judgment on them.
+&bull; The millennium shows, once and for all, that God was just to the fallen angels in eternity past when He passed judgment on them.

-- They had no cause to rebel under the just and perfect prehistoric rulership of God.
+-- They had no cause to rebel under the just and perfect prehistoric rulership of God.

-- Even when they did rebel, God dealt with them justly and doubt offered them grace in spite of their rebellion.
+-- Even when they did rebel, God dealt with them justly and doubt offered them grace in spite of their rebellion.

-- The millennium is the greatest display of all of God’s grace.
+-- The millennium is the greatest display of all of God’s grace.

 (e) The end of the millennium is marred by the Gog and Magog revolution, Revelation 20:7-10.
 This violent attempt at the overthrow of God’s